netlify/next-on-netlify/README.md

 ## Caveats

+### Preview Mode

+Preview Mode is not yet available locally, running `netlify dev`, for static pages without revalidate or fallback.
+This will be supported soon.

+For now, Preview Mode *is* supported in production for all Next.js page types.

 ### Fallbacks for Pages with `getStaticPaths`

 [Fallback pages](https://nextjs.org/docs/basic-features/data-fetching#fallback-true) behave differently with `next-on-netlify` than they do with Next.js.
 On Next.js, when navigating to a path that is not defined in `getStaticPaths`, it first displays the fallback page.
 Next.js then generates the HTML in the background and caches it for future requests.